xbenov/gcomp-rescue/ATTACK-Database-server-game.md

 Let’s see what kind of credentials we got.
 Try them in the phpMyAdmin web application to log in to MySQL.
 This user has access to the **mysql database**, which contains the important **user table**.
 Let’s look at it.
 We can see the credentials we already have but there’s **another user** which should provide better access.
 Write down or copy the **hashed value of his password**.

 Now it’s time to crack some hashes.
 You can use the password hash cracking tool of your choice like `john` or `hashcat`.
-To speed things up, use the wordlist `/usr/share/wordlists/fastcrack.txt` and it’s better or sometimes necessary to specify the **type of hash** you are dealing with (make sure your tool knows it’s a MySQL password hash).
+To speed things up, use the wordlist `/usr/share/wordlists/fastcrack.txt` and it’s better or necessary to specify the **type of hash** you are dealing with (make sure your tool knows it’s a MySQL password hash).

 The flag is the password you uncovered by hash cracking.

 ### Hints:
 <details>
-  <summary>HINT 1</summary>
+  <summary>HINT</summary>

+The user we are interested in is the root user with host set to “%”

+For hashcat, the hash mode is 300 and the hash has no leading “*” character

+For john, the format is “mysql-sha1” and the hash has a leading “*” character

 </details>